 The study notes that many critical weaknesses have been given "inadequate political or financial resources," suggesting that the global community "needs to increase resources and implement monitoring and accountability mechanisms to ensure the world is better prepared for the next pandemic."

-2014's Ebola outbreak wasn't even the world's first.
+The Ebola outbreak in 2014 wasn't even the world's first.
 This photograph shows scientists testing samples from animals collected in Zaire during the 1995 Ebola outbreak.
-Image via

-Dr Grant Hill-Cawthorne, a senior lecturer in communicable disease at the Sydney University School of Public Health, agrees.
-"Significant lessons were learnt from the Ebola virus outbreak in West Africa," he told VICE.
-"We realised that many countries are far from achieving the core capacities in public health detection and response.
-And it was re-emphasised that the World Health Organisation (WHO) is not set up for or funded to investigate and respond to outbreaks adequately."
+Dr. Grant Hill-Cawthorne, a senior lecturer in communicable disease at the Sydney University School of Public Health, agrees.
+"Significant lessons were learned from the Ebola virus outbreak in West Africa," he said.
+"We realized that many countries are far from achieving the core capacities in public health detection and response.
+And it was re-emphasized that the World Health Organization (WHO) is not set up for or funded to investigate and respond to outbreaks adequately."

 In an ideal world, he explains, we need to be able to detect new infections that are occurring with higher frequency early on.
 "Ideally this would be occurring in both humans and animals, because if we wait for humans to be the sentinel animal of a new outbreak, it means the pathogen already exists widely in nature.
 And we need systems in place that put together laboratory and syndromic data, and can compare this to background levels to give us an early signal of an emerging new disease."

-Once a new disease is recognised, Hill-Cawthorne says, we then need good methods of isolating and quarantining patients.
-"It's important to have clear trial protocols so that new therapies can very quickly be tried in the field," he explains.
+Once a new disease is recognized, Hill-Cawthorne said, we then need good methods of isolating and quarantining patients.
+"It's important to have clear trial protocols so that new therapies can very quickly be tried in the field," he explained.

-Despite the study's dire findings, developed countries such as Australia have sophisticated notifiable disease systems that enable an early detection of viruses.
+Despite the study's dire findings, developed countries have sophisticated notifiable disease systems that enable an early detection of viruses.
 So it's the underdeveloped world that will suffer.

-"The likely hotspots [for outbreak] are Southeast Asia, South Asia, West Africa and South America—where the combination of potential vectors, mixing of humans, livestock and wildlife and less capacity for public health surveillance are likely to co-exist," Hill-Cawthorne says.
+"The likely hotspots [for outbreak] are Southeast Asia, South Asia, West Africa, and South America—where the combination of potential vectors, mixing of humans, livestock, and wildlife, and less capacity for public health surveillance are likely to coexist," Hill-Cawthorne said.